+05.04 Describe the concepts of span and control, effective delegation and division of labor management principles and concepts.
 05.05 Recognize appropriate appraising and disciplinary actions and the impact on employee behavior.
 05.06 Summarize the history and development of management and supervision.
 05.07 Describe methods of managing available resources.
 05.08 Identify roles and responsibilities of fire department personnel and management/leadership positions.
 05.09 Compare and contrast the traits of effective versus ineffective supervision and management styles.
 05.10 Analyze safety needs for both emergency and non-emergency situations.
 05.11 Defend the importance of ethics in the public safety work environment as they apply to supervisors.
 05.12 Identify the roles of company officers in current Incident Command/Management systems to include: ICS, NIMS, and Unified Command.
 05.13 Discuss business writing principles, report writing, and recording concepts through appropriate documentation.
 05.14 Demonstrate the legal requirements for the fire department reports and forms using effective writing techniques.
 06.0 Define risk evaluation and control procedures for fire stations, training sites, emergency vehicles, and emergency situations involving fire, EMS, hazardous materials, and technical rescue.
 The student will be able to: 06.01 Analyze the history of wellness and safety programs versus today.
 06.02 Identify occupational wellness and safety programs for the emergency services.
 06.03 Describe the distinction between standards and regulations.
 06.04 Identify regulations and standards that impact on health and safety programs.
 06.05 Identify the concepts of risk identification and risk evaluation.
 06.06 Describe the components of an effective response safety plan to include fire stations and emergency response vehicles.
 06.07 Describe the components of the pre-incident planning process.
 06.08 Describe the considerations for safety while training.
 06.09 Discuss the value of personal protective equipment.
-06.10 Describe the components of accountability system in emergency operations.

 06.11 Define incident priorities and how they relate to health and safety.

 06.12 Describe the relationship of incident management as it relates to health and safety.